A first timer's guide to Japan's most beguiling big cities

 You could easily tick all the must-try Japanese experiences here: a night at karaoke, a meal at a conveyor belt sushi joint and a spot of ramen slurping, to call out just a few.

 Beyond that, however, older neighbourhoods like Yanaka and Shibamata give visitors a glimpse at an older, more down-to-earth Tokyo that in places looks as if it's remained unchanged for decades.

-Despite Tokyo having been devastated by the Great Kanto Earthquake of 1923 and again by the bombing of World War Two, you can still soak up history here, with a visit to the Imperial Palace or a traditional stroll garden like Koishikawa Korakuen.
+Despite Tokyo having been devastated by the Great Kanto Earthquake of 1923 and again by the bombing of WWII, you can still soak up history here with a visit to the Imperial Palace or the traditional garden, Koishikawa Korakuen.